BurningMUD/burningmud.github.io/player_sites.markdown

 [DSPublic](https://github.com/illbedan/DSPublic) - CMUD script.<br>
     * Author: Danimal<br>

-#
+* * *

-### ** Note that scripts and websites are provided as is.
+### **Please note that maps, scripts and websites are provided as is.
 People who donate their time to these efforts should not be harrassed for new features or fixes.
 If you would like to suggest changes or features, then please follow instructions on their respective websites to reach the authors.